-This exciting Catalonia tour begins in Barcelona where you'll experience tapas, architecture, and a nearby monastery in the mountains.
-Next, head to the sun-kissed coastline called Costa Brava—a 125-mile (200-km) stretch of pine trees, golden beaches, and crystal clear water.
-Here you'll spend five days enjoying the Mediterranean Sea while staying in a medieval town loaded with great restaurants.
+This tour of Spain's Catalonia region starts in the capital of Barcelona, where you'll enjoy tapas and architecture tours.
+Next, head to the sun-kissed Costa Brava—a 125-mile (200 km) stretch of coast fringed by pine trees, golden beaches, and crystal-clear water.
+Here, you'll spend five days soaking up the Mediterranean sunshine while visiting medieval coastal towns and enjoying wine tours.

-This 8-day Catalonia tour kicks off in cosmopolitan Barcelona where you'll experience top-notch cuisine and modern architecture via foot and bicycle.
-Next, drive to the sun-kissed Costa Brava—a 125-mile (200-km) stretch of pine trees, golden beaches, and crystal clear water.
+This eight-day Catalonia tour kicks off in cosmopolitan Barcelona, where you'll experience top-notch cuisine and modern architecture via foot and bicycle.
+Next, drive to the sun-kissed Costa Brava—a 125-mile (200 km) stretch of pine trees, golden beaches, and crystal clear water.
 Here you'll spend four blissful days exploring trails, medieval villages, and artwork thanks to its famous native, Salvador Dalí.

 Barcelona and Mallorca combine to make a perfect city/island holiday.
 This nine-day adventure begins in Barcelona, where you'll see highlights like the Sagrada Familia cathedral while also enjoying delicious Catalan flavors in a cooking class.
 Then it's off to the European island hotspot of Mallorca, where you'll tour the historic streets of Palma, sail around the coast, and even hike beautiful limestone mountains.